ConnorChase29/WakeNow/README.md

 * Must meet good quality coding standards (indentation, scoping, naming)

 * Idea(s) must be approved by Instructional Staff

-- What problem are solving?
+- What problem are you solving?
-    - ``Creating a 'one stop shop' for investors to assess and manage properties``

 - What value does your site/app bring?

 * Remember MVP